CampagneLaboratory/goby/cpp/README.txt

       ./bootstrap.sh --prefix=/home/YOUR_USERNAME/local-lib   # for root or cygwin, don't use the --prefix command ./bjam install

+   Edit the "configure.ac" file to uncomment the AX_BOOST_ lines.

-4. Build the Goby C++ API library, requires the Goby source distribution.
+5. Build the Goby C++ API library, requires the Goby source distribution.
 The following steps install this library:

       wget http://chagall.med.cornell.edu/goby/releases/goby_latest-src.zip